tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/3-new_art_new_life-3b-PART_1-equilibrium_in_art_and_life.md

 - Link: [Public Domain](https://commons.wikimedia.org/w/index.php?curid=37642803).

 When I learned about Piet Mondrian, I immediately thought "a computer could do this."
-Since then, I have tried writing a program to produce this type of art - more than once - and failed.
+Since then, I have tried writing a program to produce this type of art - multiple times, in fact - and failed.

 It looks easy to create these compositions, but it is not!
 I have learned through experience that changing one of his paintings - his Composition With Red, Blue, and Yellow, for example - even slightly can destroy the image’s equilibrium.